-Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend A082(NB) Circus cyaneus: Hen harrier A099(B) Falco subbuteo: Eurasian hobby A224(B) Caprimulgus europaeus: European nightjar A246(B) Lullula arborea: Woodlark A302(B) Sylvia undata: Dartford warbler of SPA birds.
+Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend boundaries, and storage of material and equipment.
+New Forest SPA (27,968.96 ha) Qualifying features: A072(B) Pernis apivorus: European honey-buzzard A082(NB) Circus cyaneus: Hen harrier A099(B) Falco subbuteo: Eurasian hobby A224(B) Caprimulgus europaeus: European nightjar A246(B) Lullula arborea: Woodlark A302(B) Sylvia undata: Dartford warbler A314(B) Phylloscopus sibilatrix: Wood warbler Conservation objectives: Ensure that the integrity of the site is maintained or restored as Public Access/Disturbance The New Forest attracts high numbers of visitors annually and there is an assumption that disturbance affects the breeding success of SPA birds.
 The pressures are not fully understood but a recent study concluded that nightjar, woodlark and Dartford warbler densities are notably low compared with other large heathland areas such as the Dorset Heaths and Thames Basin Heaths.
 Investigation into understanding the impact of recreation is required and recreation should be managed to minimise the impact and protect the European designated features.
-Inappropriate scrub control Lack of management and grazing, and inappropriate drainage has led to the loss of open habitats through encroachment of scrub The qualifying bird species of the SPA are dependent on the range of habitats at the site (as designated by the SAC).
-Within this SPA the principal habitats supporting these qualifying species are as follows: Dartford warbler: mature lowland heathland, generally with abundant stands of mature gorse, clear-felled coniferous plantation woodland being restored to heathland Honey buzzard: woodland Hobby: lowland heathland / A314(B) Phylloscopus sibilatrix: Wood warbler Conservation objectives: and secondary woodland with potential knock- on effects on the SPA bird species using these habitats. woodland Hen harrier: lowland heathland Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: the extent and distribution of the habitats of the Air Pollution: impact of atmospheric nitrogen deposition Air pollution impacts on vegetation diversity.
-Aerial deposits of nitrogen may exceed the threshold limits above which the quality and character of vegetation begins to be altered and adversely impacted.
-This could potentially lead to a loss or change of habitat type which Woodlark: lowland heathland, clear-felled coniferous plantation woodland being restored to heathland, grassland and lichen heath Wood warbler: broad-leaved woodland qualifying features; Nightjar: lowland heathland, woodland edge, coppiced
+Inappropriate scrub control Lack of management and grazing, and inappropriate drainage has led to the loss of open habitats through encroachment of scrub and secondary woodland with potential knockon effects on the SPA bird species using these habitats.
+Air Pollution: impact of atmospheric nitrogen deposition Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 68] identify the following dependencies: The qualifying bird species of the SPA are dependent on the range of habitats at the site (as designated by the SAC).
+Within this SPA the principal habitats supporting these qualifying species are as follows: Dartford warbler: mature lowland heathland, generally with abundant stands of mature gorse, clear-felled coniferous plantation woodland being restored to heathland Honey buzzard: woodland Hobby: lowland heathland / woodland Hen harrier: lowland heathland Woodlark: lowland heathland, clear-felled coniferous plantation